-Seven of the Hennessy Funds are categorized as a Domestic Equity product.
+Seven of the Hennessy Funds are categorized as Domestic Equity products.
 Of those seven funds, five utilize a quantitative investment strategy and two are actively managed, but they all employ a highly disciplined, team-managed approach to investing.
-Following is a brief description of the objectives and investment strategies of the Hennessy Funds in the Domestic Equity product category.
+Following is a brief description of the investment objectives and principal investment strategies of the Hennessy Funds in the Domestic Equity product category: